aws/aws-cdk-go/awscdkscheduleralpha/README.md

 })
 ```

-### Cross-account and cross-region targets

-Executing cross-account and cross-region targets are not supported yet.

 ### Specifying Encryption key

 EventBridge Scheduler integrates with AWS Key Management Service (AWS KMS) to encrypt and decrypt your data using an AWS KMS key.